d-turley/sp-dev-fx-webparts/samples/react-rhythm-of-business-calendar/documentation/schema.md

 };
 ```

 The `name` of the field is the internal name of the column in SharePoint.
-If you would like to have the column name appear differently when displayed to a user browsing the list, specifying the `displayName` property too.  `displayName` is optional and will use the value of `name` if not specified.
+If you would like to have the column name appear differently when displayed to a user browsing the list, specify the `displayName` property too.  `displayName` is optional and will use the value of `name` if not specified.
 Use the `required` boolean property to specify if the field is required.
 There are many other properties common to all field definitions, such as `indexed`, `hidden`, `readonly`, `hideInNewForm`, and more.

 Field Type|Interface|Comments
 ---|---|---